pnkraemer/probdiffeq/README.md

 Regarding output scales:
 if the ODE states carry different magnitudes (eg in the Robertson problem, where two states are O(1) and the third one is O($10^{-5}$)), a dedicated output scale when constructing the prior makes sense.
-Consult the DAE tutorials for specific information.
+Consult the DAE examples for specific information.

 Regarding the number of Taylor coefficients: assuming the ODE solution is smooth, then more Taylor coefficients increase the convergence *rate* but also increase the complexity